Fault Protection Layouts

 • Protection must account for changing fault direction and magnitude

-Common challenge: coordination becomes more difficult as DER penetrations increase
+Common challenge: coordination becomes more complex as DER penetration increases

 04